wp-plugins/ab-categories-search-widget/readme.txt

 This plugin provides a Search Widget similar to the default WordPress one but with the abilty of adding category select lists to restrict the search query to only those categories.

+Any comments, reviews, support questions are very much welcome!!!

 == Changelog ==

 = 0.1 =